CherryWang77/classical-chinese-poetry-lm/README.md

 Both Tang poetry and Song ci were explored during corpus selection.
 Tang regulated verse was useful in the exploratory phase because its visible formal regularity makes structure-oriented reasoning comparatively straightforward.
 The final real training line, however, was based on Song ci.
 The edited Song-ci materials provided clear line breaks, stanza-like segmentation, richer lyric variation, and a corpus size that was practical for repeated Colab-based experiments.

+The corpus is selected and modified through https://github.com/chinese-poetry/chinese-poetry/tree/master

 ## Project goals

 The project had three main goals: